masouda1997/masouda1997/README.md

-# 💫 Hi guys I'm Masoud:
+# 💫 Hi guys I'm Masoud :
 Hi!
 I'm Masoud Anaraki, a Front-End Developer with a Bachelor's degree in IT Engineering.
 With 2 years of professional experience, I specialize in building responsive and dynamic web applications using JavaScript,React.js, Next.js, and TypeScript.
 Additionally, I am familiar with Node.js, Django, and MySQL, which enhances my ability to contribute to full-stack development projects.<br>Currently, I work as a Front-End Developer at Entekhab Industrial Group, collaborating with a talented team to deliver high-quality web solutions.
 My experience in teamwork and problem-solving enables me to create robust and scalable applications.
 I am passionate about continuous learning and thrive in dynamic environments that challenge me to grow and refine my skills.<br><br>Feel free to explore my projects and reach out if you'd like to collaborate!